rajshah6/preppal/README.md

 OPENAI_API_KEY="your openai-api key"
 COHERE_API_KEY="your cohere-api key"
 ```
+`Note:` You must replace input your own api keys.

 ## Live Demo
 This is the Live Demo of our [submission](https://dorahacks.io/buidl/21711) to UofTHacks 12: